flomlo/pynads/README.md

 d-simplex.

-Some people find the number of almost-d-simplices in a big graph interesting, e.g. me.
+Some people (e.g. me) find the number of almost-d-simplices in a big graph interesting.

 ## Performance